flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 <summary><strong>📦 Dynamic Content & Data API</strong></summary>

 ### ⚙️ Generic & Extensible Data API
-- **Unified Endpoint Design:** A single, powerful set of RESTful endpoints (`/api/v1/data`) handles all CRUD operations for every data model in the system, driven by a `?model=` query parameter.
+- **Unified Data Gateway:** A single, powerful set of RESTful endpoints (`/api/v1/data`) serves as a central gateway for all data operations.
+It uses a simple `?model=` query parameter to dynamically handle CRUD requests for any data type in the system—Headlines, Topics, User Preferences, and more.
-- **Registry-Based Architecture:** The API's extensibility is powered by two core components:
-    - **`ModelRegistry`**: Maps a model name (e.g., `"headline"`) to a `ModelConfig` that defines its metadata: how to deserialize it from JSON, how to extract its ID, and the specific authorization rules for every action (Create, Read, Update, Delete).
-    - **`DataOperationRegistry`**: Maps the same model name to the concrete functions that perform the CRUD operations, connecting the generic route to the specific `DataRepository<T>` for that model.
-> **Your Advantage:** This architecture is incredibly easy to maintain and extend.
-Adding new data types is as simple as updating two registry files, making development fast, consistent, and requiring minimal code.
+- **Metadata-Driven Engine:** Instead of hardcoding routes for each data type, the API uses a central registry.
+This registry defines everything about a model—its permissions, validation rules, and how it connects to the database—in one place.
+> **Your Advantage:** This architecture is incredibly clean and scalable.
+Adding a completely new data type to your application, with its own unique permissions and logic, doesn't require writing new boilerplate API routes.
+You simply define its metadata in the central registry, and the generic endpoint handles the rest, dramatically speeding up development and reducing code duplication.

 ---